crossi-T2/wpsgrabber/README.md

 # wpsgrabber

-wpsgrabber is a tool for watching and analyse processing reports from a [52north WPS server](https://52north.org).
+wpsgrabber is a tool for watching and analysing processing reports from a [52north WPS server](https://52north.org).
 For completed executions, it produces a pair of CSV + XML encoded files for further analysis.

 ## Usage